The Future of Us: Plot

 Josh and Emma are about to discover themselves—fifteen years in the future.

 It's 1996, and Josh and Emma have been neighbors their whole lives.
 They've been best friends almost as long—at least, up until last November when everything changed.
 Things have been awkward ever since then, but when Josh's family gets a free AOL CD-ROM in the mail, his mom makes him take it to Emma so she can install it on her new computer.
-When they sign on, they're automatically logged onto Facebook, which hasn't been invented yet.
+When they sign on, they are automatically logged onto Facebook, which has not been invented yet.
 Josh and Emma are looking at themselves fifteen years in the future.
-Their spouses, careers, homes, and status updates—it's all there.
+Their spouses, careers, homes, and status updates—it is all there.
 And every time they refresh their pages, their futures change.
 As they grapple with the ups and downs of their future, they're forced to confront what they're doing right—and wrong—in the present.

 They end up discovering that they have feelings for each other and end up dating each other.